 Many people use video conferencing to talk to family, friends, and co-workers.
 With video conferencing, you can talk to multiple people at the same time and see people's faces.
 Video conferencing apps can be a great way to stay connected to family members and friends.
 Lots of meetings these days aren't in person; instead, they use video conferencing.
 Many job interviews also use video conferencing.

-Here are a few video conferencing options:

-- Facetime

-- · Google Chat

-- Skype

-- Zoom
+You will need to set up an account with the platform (Zoom, Skype, etc.) before the interview.

-If you have a computer or phone you can download an app for these video conferencing services.
-Some are free.
+Common video conferencing options include Facetime, Google Meet, Skype, and Zoom.
+If you have a computer or phone you can download these apps for their video conferencing services.
+Most are free.

 In most cases, you will be a guest in a video conferencing meeting.
-This means you will get an invitation to your email with the link that says "Click to Join."
-When the webpage opens, you may join via the app or your web browser.
+This means you will get an invitation in your email with a link that says "Click to Join."
+When the webpage opens in your web browser, you may join via the app or your web browser.
 There may also be an option to call in with your phone.